 Why Does Royal Icing Bleed?

-These tips work for me but, they may not work for you.
-I hope this post will shed some light on your issues and inspire you to experiment with your icing so you can pinpoint what works and what makes you icing behave badly.
+These tips work for me, but they may not work for you.
+I hope this post will shed some light on your issues and inspire you to experiment with your icing so you can pinpoint what works and what makes your icing behave badly.

 Why Does Royal Icing Bleed?